crystalstone/canvas-draw/README.md

-cd map-editor-fe
+a library for canvas to draw basic shape, such as, polygon...

+1. prepare environment to run the example

+install node and npm

+cd canvas-draw // come into the base dir

-npm i (for install Dependency)
+npm i // install the Dependency

-npm start (start the server)
+2. how to use
+// TODO